webdriverio/webdriverio/website/docs/Selectors.md

 ## Accessibility Name Selector

-For querying elements based on their accessiblity name.
-The accessible name is part of what is announced by a screen reader when that element receives focus.
+Query elements by their accessible name.
+The accessible name is what is announced by a screen reader when that element receives focus.
 The value of the accessible name can be both visual content or hidden text alternatives.

 ### Fetch by `aria-label`